 Implementation companies have expertise in the specific code required for creating document templates in Word or PowerPoint.
-They can enable the template your company has designed so it is compatible with office applications.
+They can enable the template your company has designed, so it is compatible with office applications.
 This is necessary because Office applications give the user a lot of freedom.
-Implementation companies manage and structure the styles, margins, paragraph spacing for Word and layouts for PowerPoint in an efficient way which minimizes potential mistakes that could be made by employees.
+Implementation companies manage and structure the styles, margins, paragraph spacing for Word and layouts for PowerPoint in an efficient way to help minimize potential mistakes that could be made by employees.
 This is particularly important if your organization is using intelligent templates, as these require more coding.

 Step 3: Add intelligence into business templates